Jul 13, 2026

 ~/.pi/agent/

-└── models.json # defines the Ollama provider itself``` pi_coder/├── .mcp.json # Parallel Search MCP endpoint└── .pi/ └── settings.json # pointer to the Ollama provider ~/.pi/agent/└── models.json # defines the Ollama provider itself``` ### Adding MCP support to Pi
+└── models.json # defines the Ollama provider itself``` pi_coder/├── .mcp.json # Parallel Search MCP endpoint└── .pi/ └── settings.json # pointer to the Ollama provider ~/.pi/agent/└── models.json # defines the Ollama provider itself``` Pi intentionally doesn't ship with MCP support.
+To use MCP, install the following:

 1pi install npm:pi-mcp-adapter```pi install npm:pi-mcp-adapter```